Getting Started#

 pip install ngapp[dev]

-you can create your first app by opening a console in a desired project location and executing
+Create your first app by opening a console in the desired project location and executing:

 python -m ngapp.create_app

-If successful the script will prompt you with the message to start your new app with
+If the script finishes successfully, it will show a message telling you how to start your new app:

 python -m <module_name> --dev